PSJacoby/LUMETRIC/docs/Configuration/ArduinoAssembly.md

         You find the COM Port also via the Arduino IDE (but always open either MM or Arduino IDE) or in your Windows Device Manager.

 4. Add **Arduino (Arduino Hub)** from the list.
 Choose "**Scan Ports**".
-5. Add the Arduino as shutter and switch.
+5. Add the Arduino as hub, shutter and switch.
 6. Connect your lamp to the BNC ports of your LUMETRIC box.
 A good order is increasing wavelength.
 7. In MM, define a new group for Presets.
 Choose the Arduino switch states as single property.
 8. Define one Preset per BNC Channel you use.
 See the table below for the state number to choose.